OasisLMF/OasisLMF/README.md

 should be ran ensuring the development dependencies are kept up to date.

+### ods_tools
+OasisLMF uses the ods_tools package to read exposure files and the setting files The version compatible with each OasisLMF is manage in the requirement files. below is the summary:

+- OasisLMF 1.23.x or before => no ods_tools
+- OasisLMF 1.26.x => use ods_tools 2.3.2
+- OasisLMF 1.27.0 => use ods_tools 3.0.0 or later
+- OasisLMF 1.27.1 => use ods_tools 3.0.0 or later
+- OasisLMF 1.27.2 => use ods_tools 3.0.4 or later

+### pandas
+Pandas has released its major version number 2 breaking some of the compatibility with the 1st version Therefore, for all version of OasisLMF <= 1.27.2, the latest supported version for pandas is 1.5.3
+Support for pandas 2, starts from version 1.27.3

 ## Testing

 To test the code style run: